Domitor/Intwenty/README.md

 6. Let the user easily override all the above when necessary.

 # Features
-- Supports 6 databases, se list below.
+- Now supports four sql databases and two nosql stores, se list below.
-- Implements Asp.Net Core Identity.
+- Use Asp.Net Core Identity with all supported dbms.
 - Forget about entity framework code first, database first, migrations etc. With intwenty it's possible to change both the UI and datamodel without recompile or even publish.
 - Easy import and export of metamodels which makes it possible for users to share models.
 - Automatic CRUD endpoints for integrations.